nobuto-m/quick-sunbeam/README.md

 Don't run this on a production system.
 It assumes a freshly installed system like an ephemeral physical host environment provisioned by MAAS.

+Having repetitive steps and having no abstraction are very much on purpose so that we can test each step as if a human follows the public documentation step by step.

 ## Networking

 The main NIC and the secondary NIC are connected to the same VLAN/subnet as follows.